-In light of these chilling facts, we are asking you both to cosponsor S. 774 to address the national problem of ambushes and unprovoked attacks on our nation's law enforcement officers.
+In light of these chilling facts, we are asking you to cosponsor H.R.
+3079, to address the national problem of ambushes and unprovoked attacks on our nation's law enforcement officers, particularly in Louisiana, which has had four officers shot, three of whom were ambushed.
 No officer should be at risk of being targeted while simply sitting in their patrol car, standing post, or heading home at the end of a shift.
 When a member of the public calls for help, we answer that call.
-We are asking for your help now and urge you to cosponsor this bill so it can be sent to the Senate floor for a vote.
+We are asking for your help now and urge you to cosponsor this bill so that we can send it to the House floor for a vote.

-On behalf of the more than 364,000 members of the Fraternal Order of Police, I thank you for considering the FOP's urgent request to cosponsor S. 774.
+On behalf of the more than 364,000 members of the Fraternal Order of Police, I thank you for considering the FOP's urgent request to cosponsor H.R.
+3079.
 If I can provide any additional information about this bill, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office.